CodeYourFuture/tech-products-demo/.github/CONTRIBUTING.md

   - The `"uuid"` type is provided as a "shorthand" to the default ID column used in tables.
 - Apply the migration (and any other pending migrations) with `npm run prestart` or `npm run migration -- up`.
 - Check it can be reversed and reapplied (i.e. both up and down work) with `npm run migration -- redo`.
+  - The actual queries that were run will be logged out, review these to ensure they're doing what you intended.

 These will then be run automatically in production environments when the app is released, to ensure the DB supports the deployed functionality without having to directly access the live instance.